 The combined prevalence of all types of Ehlers-Danlos syndrome appears to be at least 1 in 5,000 individuals worldwide.
 The hypermobile and classical forms are most common; the hypermobile type may affect as many as 1 in 5,000 to 20,000 people, while the classical type probably occurs in 1 in 20,000 to 40,000 people.
 Other forms of Ehlers-Danlos syndrome are rare, often with only a few cases or affected families described in the medical literature.

-Mutations in at least 20 genes have been found to cause the Ehlers-Danlos syndromes.
-Mutations in the COL5A1 or COL5A2 gene, or rarely in the COL1A1 gene, can cause the classical type.
-Mutations in the TNXB gene cause the classical-like type and have been reported in a very small percentage of cases of the hypermobile type (although in most people with this type, the cause is unknown).
-The cardiac-valvular type and some cases of the arthrochalasia type are caused by COL1A2 gene mutations; mutations in the COL1A1 gene have also been found in people with the arthrochalasia type.
-Most cases of the vascular type result from mutations in the COL3A1 gene, although rarely this type is caused by certain COL1A1 gene mutations.
-The dermatosparaxis type is caused by mutations in the ADAMTS2 gene.
-PLOD1 or FKBP14 gene mutations result in the kyphoscoliotic type.
-Other rare forms of Ehlers-Danlos syndrome result from mutations in other genes.
+Variants (also known as mutations) in at least 20 genes have been found to cause the Ehlers-Danlos syndromes.
+Variants in the COL5A1 or COL5A2 gene, or rarely in the COL1A1 gene, can cause the classical type.
+Variants in the TNXB gene cause the classical-like type and have been reported in a very small percentage of cases of the hypermobile type (although in most people with this type, the cause is unknown).
+The cardiac-valvular type and some cases of the arthrochalasia type are caused by COL1A2 gene variants; variants in the COL1A1 gene have also been found in people with the arthrochalasia type.
+Most cases of the vascular type result from variants in the COL3A1 gene, although rarely this type is caused by certain COL1A1 gene variants.
+The dermatosparaxis type is caused by variants in the ADAMTS2 gene.
+PLOD1 or FKBP14 gene variants result in the kyphoscoliotic type.
+Other rare forms of Ehlers-Danlos syndrome result from variants in other genes.

 The classical-like, cardiac-valvular, dermatosparaxis, kyphoscoliotic, spondylodysplastic, and musculocontractural types of Ehlers-Danlos syndrome, as well as brittle cornea syndrome, are inherited in an autosomal recessive pattern.
 In autosomal recessive inheritance, two copies of a gene in each cell are altered.
 Most often, the parents of an individual with an autosomal recessive disorder are carriers of one copy of the altered gene but do not show signs and symptoms of the disorder.